 Indications for hepatitis A vaccination

 Recommended for the following groups who are over 1 year of age and at risk of exposure to HAV or of complications from getting HAV:

-- Travellers to moderate-risk to high-risk areas, such as the Indian subcontinent, for prolonged periods, particularly if sanitation and food hygiene is likely to be poor.
+- Travellers planning to visit moderate-risk to high-risk areas, such as the Indian subcontinent, for prolonged periods, particularly if sanitation and food hygiene are likely to be poor.

 - Immunisation is no longer considered necessary for individuals travelling to or going to reside in Northern or Western Europe (including Spain, Portugal and Italy), or North America, Australia or New Zealand.